ryanchou-dev/advent-of-code-2021/README.md

-#### Here are my AOC Solutions from 1-15.
-I'm still solving 16-25, but I feel like my solutions will be too messy to put up.
-If I have time later, I'll clean them up and post them!
-Solutions in Python and C++.
+### advent of code 2021
+aoc 2021 from days 1-15. i feel like my sols are too messy for 16-25